SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Colors, on the other hand, affect attention.
 It is advisable to use high-contrast colors to draw more attention and enhance visibility.
 The pattern of a white background with black text is an example of a combination to maintain eye focus on the text.
 Another suggestion is to maintain color consistency; if red is used for warnings and then reused to highlight a title, it may create confusion, leading readers to believe that the topic under that title is something to avoid.

+## C.2 Information Visualization

+Since our minds naturally think visually, it is more plausible to store data in images, objects or even locations imprinted in memory.
+Viewing information in this way helps to remember it for longer, especially if we transform it into something more engaging, aiding quicker memorization.

+Images first enter the working memory to be processed.
+As they enter through our retinas, eye neurons send what they obtain to the brain for understanding.
+We first analyze what we see and then start processing to recognize objects or patterns.

+The brain remembers images better than text, together they provide a simple and easy-to-memorize cognitive interpretation.
+The idea behind visualizing information is that using more than one medium allows for better understanding.
+Images and words work better together than separately.
+Of course, this depends on a good association between the media used.

+Another goal of visualizing information is to simplify its complexity.
+Explaining with words can be unclear, especially when expressing various relationships that can be indicated with arrows.
+In non-linear diagrams, we can show connections in an orderly manner, making them easier than several paragraphs of text.

+Regardless of the type of visualization, a general recommendation is to provide a clarification at the bottom.
+This clarification can be either a short phrase or a whole paragraph, depending on personal preference.
+Some authors use images in the form of a section with additional information explained in text below, while others incorporate it into the text or even assume that the reader interprets its meaning correctly.

+### C.2.1 Diagrams

+This type of visual tool transforms a **pile of data into a comprehensible picture** using standards or conventions that define the meaning of its parts.

+Their use has become so popular that many **standardized models** have been created.
+In these models, certain shapes such as circles, rectangles, or specific arrows have specific meanings.
+The disadvantage is that one needs to be familiar with these standards, but the good thing is that once you are, interpretation becomes much faster.

+Diagrams are a visual illustration and not text; therefore, they should avoid having too many words.
+However, the few words or phrases they do have are crucial, as they focus us on what is being explained or shown while coordinating their parts.

+Another important factor in any diagram is the placement of its elements.
+Depending on the type, they may use a column arrangement or simply coordinates on the plane to define their value or category.
+Position plays an essential role and can give meaning to an element depending on where it is placed.

+There is a wide variety of diagrams, and we can even create our diagrams from scratch or based on others.
+The main difference lies in the utility we give them.
+Some are better at explaining a concept, others at organizing data, and some at demonstrating hierarchy.
+Each type has its benefits, so let's explore some popular models.